SSWConsulting/SSW.Rules.Content/rules/do-you-keep-your-npm-packages-up-to-date/rule.md

 ![Figure: Use 'npm audit' to discover vulnerabilities in your application](npm_audit.png)

+To add a new package, use `npm install package-name` or `yarn add package-name`.

 To update your packages, use `npm update package-name` or `yarn upgrade package-name`.
 Yarn also has a useful tool called `yarn upgrade-interactive` that allows you to see which packages are outdated, and upgrade them all at once.

 ![Figure: Using yarn upgrade-interactive](upgrade-interactive.png)